Dell XPS 15 (2020) review

 Dell XPS 15 audio

 Now this is the kind of sound I expect from a premium laptop.
-Dell loaded the XPS 15 up with four top-firing Waves NX speakers.
+Dell loaded the XPS 15 up with four top-firing speakers powered by Waves NX 3D audio.
 Between the four of them, you get a pair of primary speakers and two tweeters.
 These might be the best speakers I’ve heard on a premium laptop, and that’s because the XPS 15’s multiple speakers allow for a better spatial 3D audio experience.

 When I listened to Laura Mvula’s “Phenomenal Woman,” the funky track filled my duplex with loud audio.
 And I’m not exaggerating about how well the sound carried.
 I left the laptop upstairs on my couch, went downstairs and still heard the song loud and clear.
 Some of the finer details were lost due to the distance, but it still was very impressive.